lake-wg/edhoc/draft-ietf-lake-traces.md

-where oscore_key_length is by default the key length of the Application AEAD algorithm, and info for the OSCORE Master Secret is:
+where oscore_key_length is by default the key length in bytes for the Application AEAD algorithm, and info for the OSCORE Master Secret is:

     info =